EMsoft-org/EMsoftSuperbuild/ReadMe.md

 the cmake code will build an EMsoftOO_SDK that is suitable for linking against the EMsoftOO object oriented source code base.
 Note that this SDK can co-exist alongside the regular SDK built by the develop branch.

+**This branch is still under development and there is no guarantee that it will always work properly...**

 ## Prerequisites ##

 + CMake 3.15.x installed on system